By Jackson Cooper – writer & R.E. enthusiast at Jensen & Company. Follow Jensen & Company on Twitter or Facebook.

 What Marketing Tools Can They Offer You?

-A new brokerage can offer you a lot more than just a better commission split.
-Some companies offer little in the way of marketing for agents, whereas others have a full marketing and PR teams at their disposal.
+A new brokerage can offer you much more than a better commission split.
+Some companies offer little marketing for agents, whereas others have full marketing and PR teams at their disposal.

 Do your clients love to receive postcards from you?
 Or does your business rely heavily on digital marketing?
-It’s important to understand what your business needs are and find a brokerage that can help cater to them.
+It’s important to understand your business needs and find a brokerage that can help you meet them.

 -